Bas Rutten: Early life

 Rutten was born in Tilburg, Netherlands.
 At the age of six, he developed eczema and severe asthma.
-His eczema meant he always wore long sleeves, turtle necks and gloves, as well as bandages every night, and his asthma meant he was unable to partake in exercise, and was consequently relatively skinny.
-He was bullied on a daily basis as a child, although he hid it from his parents in order to spare them more worrying.
-He learned to climb trees and jump between treetops to evade his bullies, who eventually stopped chasing him when one of them fell and almost died trying to follow him.
+Due to his eczema, he always wore long sleeves, turtle necks and gloves, as well as bandages at night.
+Due to his asthma, he struggled with prolonged physical activity.
+He was often bullied as a child, although he hid it from his parents.
+He learned to climb trees and jump between treetops to evade his bullies, who eventually stopped chasing him when one of them fell while trying to follow him.

 Rutten started training in boxing in the backyard of an elementary school with a friend.
 Rutten became interested in martial arts at age 12 after his family went on vacation to France, where the movie Enter the Dragon starring Bruce Lee was playing at a local movie theatre.
-Bas could not get in because the movie was rated 17+, so he and his brother Sjoerd snuck into the theatre.
+Bas was underage for the movie's 17+ age guidelines, so he and his brother Sjoerd snuck into the theatre.
 After he saw the movie, he took an interest in martial arts.
-Rutten even built a makeshift nunchaku to emulate Lee.
+Afterwards, Rutten built a makeshift nunchaku to emulate Lee.

-At first, his conservative parents did not allow him to pursue his interest but at age 14, after two years of begging, they allowed him to practice taekwondo.
-He picked it up very quickly, even defeating adults in sparring, and after a few months he got in a street fight with his worst bully, whom Rutten knocked out with the first punch he threw, breaking his nose.
-The police came to his parents' house and Rutten was immediately prohibited by his parents from further practicing martial arts.
-Even then, Rutten made a list with all of his bullies and beat them up one by one.
+At first, his parents did not allow him to pursue his interest, but at age 14, they allowed him to practice taekwondo.
+At some point after he had begun training, Rutten got into a physical altercation with another child, after which the police were called and Rutten was prohibited by his parents from further practicing martial arts.

-At age 21, he moved out of his parents' house, going to work as a chef as he went to culinary school for four years.
-He also started training taekwondo once again.
-He was committed, eventually earning a 2nd degree black belt.
-He then began learning Kyokushin karate and earned a 2nd-degree black belt.
+At age 21, he moved out of his parents' house, going to work as a chef while he attended culinary school for four years.
+He also started training taekwondo once again, leading to him later earning a 2nd-degree black belt.
+He also began learning Kyokushin karate and earned his second 2nd-degree black belt.